Warriors of the North Unit Analysis Part 4: Elves

 I'm a bit disappointed Elemental Power is random, because which one is most helpful/relevant at all depends heavily on the unit type and the situation.

-Water's Spell damage reduction is easy to mistake for a Magic resistance increase just going by the description, but it doesn't do any such thing.
+Water's Spell damage reduction is easy to mistake for a Magic resistance increase just going by the in-game description, but it doesn't do any such thing.
 I'm not 100% sure it actually does Spell damage reduction, but that's the most likely alternative to Magic damage for the in-game description.
 It's possible it's bugged and only provides Initiative and Poison resistance, though.

 Elemental Power is more content lifted from Red Sands, though the Red Sands version was more consistently influential, having more pronounced boosts and also throwing in each element causing the unit to start with a specific buff active for three turns. (eg Earth gave Stone Skin) I'm not sure why they scaled it back, honestly.
 Wind and Water can be gamechangers, but Earth and Fire are so ignorable I sometimes forget to pay attention to Elemental Power, and on ranged units only Water is all that significant... and only if it bumps them up over some enemy unit or another, which isn't guaranteed.

-Still, it's nice that Elves have something to them, even if I'd have preferred something a bit more interesting,
+Still, it's nice that Elves have something to them, even if I'd have preferred something a bit more interesting.

 Hiring Cost: 16